txzzmorar/YSPWMonitor/README.md

 Download folder the YSPWMonitor Folder (Compiled Build) Drag to desktop and extract to desktop
-Open the folder and put your proxies in the proxies.txt folder If no proxies just put leave it as it is.
+Open the folder and put your proxies in the proxies.txt folder If no proxies just put leave it blank.
 Navigate to that folder in Command Prompt (Using CD) then run: java -jar YSPWMonitor.jar